Nasdanika/nasdanika.github.io/model/core/mapping/readme.md

 You may use a "physical" URI to load objects on demand, or "logical"/"semantic" URI for already loaded objects.
 Say, ``ssn:123-45-6789`` to lookup a person by their SSN.

+### page-element

+If there is no semantic element for a diagram element yet and the diagram element's ``page-element`` property is set to ``true`` then its semantic element is set to the first found semantic element of diagram elements linking to the page.

+For example, on the [System Context Diagram](https://nasdanika-demos.github.io/internet-banking-system-c4/cerulean/index.html) the "Internet Banking System" element links to the [Container diagram](https://nasdanika-demos.github.io/internet-banking-system-c4/cerulean/references/elements/internet-banking-system/index.html) page where the "Internet Banking System" container is the page element.
+As a result, both of these diagram elements map to the same target (semantic) element.

+There should be one page element per page.
+Having more than one may lead to an unpredictable behavior.

+Using ``page-element`` you can define a high-level structure on one diagram page, link other pages to the diagram elements and refine their definitions.
+This process can be repeated to build a hierarchy of pages as demonstrated in the "Internet Banking System Architecture" demo mentioned above.

+If the semantic element of a page element extends [``NamedElement``](https://ncore.models.nasdanika.org/references/eClassifiers/NamedElement/index.html) then the page name is used as element's name if hasn't been already set by other means.

+### selector

+``selector`` is [Spring Expression Language](https://docs.spring.io/spring-framework/reference/core/expressions.html) (SpEL) expression evaluating to a diagram element.
+The semantic element of that diagram element is used as the semantic element of this diagram element.
+Selectors allow to use the same semantic element on multiple diagrams.

+For example, in the "Internet Banking System" demo ``E-Mail System`` is defined on the System Context Diagram and selected (referenced) on the Container Diagram with ``getModel().getPage().getDocument().getModelElementByProperty('semantic-id', 'microsoft-exchange')`` expression.

+The expression is evaluated in the context of the diagram element with access to the following variables:

+* ``registry``
+* ``pass``
+* ``progressMonitor``

+Please note that you may also use the [extended link syntax](../drawio/index.html#page-and-element-links) to associate more than one diagram element with a single semantic element.
+If you are selecting by diagram element ``id`` or label, then the extended link syntax is preferable to using ``selector`` expression.

+In the "Internet Banking System" C4 Model demo ``Single-Page Application`` is defined on the Container Diagram and linked from on the API Application Component Diagram with ``data:element/id,name,Container+Diagram/single-page-application)`` link.